prometheus-operator/prometheus-operator/Documentation/proposals/202411-zone-aware-sharding.md

 config change is not atomic/instant.

 As of that, a change to the kubernetes service discovery is considered the more stable, and thus preferrable solution.
+It will require additional permissions for prometheus in case it is not already allowed to read node objects.

 ## API changes